auth0/docs/articles/quickstart/spa/vanillajs/interactive.md

 - check that the `redirect_uri` option has been configured to your application's URL
 - if you have an `error` query parameter, inspect it to learn the cause of the error

 Still having issues?
-To get more help, check out our [documentation](/) or visit our [community page](https://community.auth0.com).
+To get more help, check out our <a href="/" target="_blank">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank">community page</a>.
 :::
 ::::

 ## Add logout to your application {{{ data-action=code data-code="app.js#23:29" }}}

-Users who log in to your project will also need [a way to log out](/logout/guides/logout-auth0).
+Users who log in to your project will also need <a href="/logout/guides/logout-auth0" target="_blank">a way to log out</a>.
 The Auth0 client provides a `logout()` method that you can use to log a user out of your app.
-When users log out, they will be redirected to your [Auth0 logout endpoint](/api/authentication?javascript#logout), which will then immediately redirect them to your application and the logout URL you set up earlier in this quickstart.
+When users log out, they will be redirected to your <a href="/api/authentication?javascript#logout" target="_blank">Auth0 logout endpoint</a>, which will then immediately redirect them to your application and the logout URL you set up earlier in this quickstart.

 Create a logout button in your application that calls `logout()` when selected.